Why Does It Hurt To Poop When You're Pregnant? There Are A Few Possibilities

 Unfortunately, there are myriad conditions that can cause women to experience painful bowel movements during pregnancy.
-According to the International Urogynecology Journal, it's not uncommon at all, and can be linked to many disorders and diseases ranging from run-of-the-mill constipation to a type of fetal incontinence that is associated with painful gas and bowel movements.
-Also, women with gastrointestinal diseases may find their problems exacerbated with pregnancy, noted the journal Qualitative Health Research.
+As the International Urogynecology Journal reported, it's not uncommon at all.
+In fact, this uncomfortable symptom can be linked to many disorders and diseases ranging from run-of-the-mill constipation to a type of fetal incontinence that is associated with painful gas and bowel movements.
+Also, women with gastrointestinal diseases may find their problems exacerbated with pregnancy, noted the Journal of Clinical and Diagnostic Research.
 That means that if you have a disorder like inflammatory bowel disease or Crohn's, you might notice your symptoms worsen with the hormones and bodily pressures of pregnancy, according to the journal.

-I asked Adrienne D. Zertuche, MD, MPH OB-GYN at Taylor, Suarez, Cook, Carroll, and Khan, about why it hurts to poop during pregnancy.
+I asked Adrienne D. Zertuche, M.D., MPH OB-GYN at Taylor, Suarez, Cook, Carroll, and Khan, about why it hurts to poop during pregnancy.
 And let me tell you, it's kind of brutal — to your butt.
 The most likely cause, according to Zertuche, is something I know a ton of us deal with during pregnancy, if only because of how much it comes up in conversation at the doctor's and with friends: hemorrhoids.
-Which, according to the Mayo Clinic, are veins that become swollen in the anus or lower rectum.
+Which, as explained by the Mayo Clinic, are veins that become swollen in the anus or lower rectum.
 They're also ridiculously common, with three out of four adults developing them at some point in their lives.

 Zertuche tells Romper, "The hormonal changes that occur in pregnancy slow the speed at which food and feces move through the bowels.
 Constipation leads to infrequent and lumpy or hard stools, straining during defecation, and a sensation of incomplete evacuation."
 It causes irritation to the delicate tissue of your down and out canal, and boom come the hemorrhoids.